Bustle (magazine): Sales and acquisitions

 Goldberg said that the acquisition was done in part to increase Bustle's original video content, which generated an average of 10 million monthly views, compared to Elite Daily's average of 60 million monthly views.

 Bustle Digital Group purchased the inactive website Gawker in July 2018.
 Bustle Digital Group bought the events website Flavorpill, owner of Flavorwire, in August 2018.
-On Nov 29, 2018, Mic CEO Chris Altchek announced Mic was laying off most of Mic's staff while working on a deal to sell Mic.
-Later on Nov 29, a Bustle rep confirmed that Bustle Digital Group had acquired Mic.
+On November 29, 2018, Mic CEO Chris Altchek announced Mic was laying off most of Mic's staff while working on a deal to sell Mic.
+The next day, a Bustle representative confirmed that Bustle Digital Group had acquired Mic.

 In March 2019, Bustle Digital Group purchased The Outline, followed by The Zoe Report in May 2019.
 They also purchased Nylon in June 2019, with the intention to publish print magazines under the Nylon brand name.
 Rather than monthly publications, the magazines will be published around large cultural events, like the Coachella music festival.
 In July, Bustle Digital acquired Inverse, a science and culture site.

+In April 2020, BDG fired the staff of The Outline.

 In 2021, BDG acquired Some Spider, parent of Scary Mommy and Fatherly.

+In February 2023, BDG shut down Gawker.
+In November of that year, Gawker was sold to Meng Ru Kuok, of the Singapore-based Caldecott Music Group.